leannewongco/journal/lwcojournal.md

 ## 14 July 2021, Wednesday
 - [SSO Course] Drafted first part of the Live training script.
 - [Pinterest] Scheduled 7 days of new pins.
+- [Learning] Watched 3 videos from Social Media Examiner about Going Live.